-Jess made his way from the horse car and through the dining car, nodding pleasantly at the few people sitting at the tables having coffee while they waited for the train to leave the station.
+Shade made his way from the horse car and through the dining car, nodding pleasantly at the few people sitting at the tables having coffee while they waited for the train to leave the station.
 He had been making sure Lakota and Paladin were settled for the journey and had been surprised to see that the horse's accommodations were better than some livery stables he had seen.
 In fact, it seemed the California-Northern Railroad Company, for all it was one of the smaller lines, took the comfort of all of their passengers quite seriously.
-Jess slid open the car's door and stepped out on the landing, crossing into the private coach he'd hired, and pausing to look it over.
+Shade slid open the car's door and stepped out on the landing, crossing into the private coach he'd hired, and pausing to look it over.
 Quentin was already there, having been seeing to stowing their gear, both men preferring to keep their things with them rather than having them loaded into the baggage car.
 He noted with approval that the car offered separate sleeping compartments.
-Jess and Quentin had become accustomed to one another over the course of the journey, but a little privacy would still be more than welcomed.
+Shade and Quentin had become accustomed to one another over the course of the journey, but a little privacy would still be more than welcomed.
 He was also pleased to note that the hotel doctor's care and a full day of rest had mostly restored his new friend to his old self.

 "The horses are fine.
-They seem resigned to the fact that they'll be on another train," Jess told the other man as he hung up his hat and walked toward one of the chairs, the sound of his boots and jingling of his spurs muffled by the car's thick green and cream carpet.
+They seem resigned to the fact that they'll be on another train," Shade told the other man as he hung up his hat and walked toward one of the chairs, the sound of his boots and jingling of his spurs muffled by the car's thick green and cream carpet.
 "After reaching Missoula, we'll still have a couple of days of riding to make Kalispell."
 He dropped into the chair, instinctively stretching his feet toward the warmth of the woodstove although at this time of year it wouldn't be lit unless the temperature dropped drastically at night when they reached the mountains.

-Jess fell silent then.
+Shade fell silent then.
 Sooner or later he needed to tell Quentin his version of the events that had occurred in Missoula thirteen years before.
 The events that had led to his self-exile and later banishment from his home and that had changed his life.
 He knew that Chance and Regina had probably filled Quentin in, but the story would have been from their perspectives, not his, so it had to be done, just not yet.

 Quentin looked up from the open newspaper he had picked up at the station.
 "Deep down they probably don't mind having some rest.
 We rode them quite a ways..."
 Quentin nodded his head in the direction of the sleeping compartments. "...I put your gear and rifle in the one on the right.
 I have the one on the left.
 There's a basin and pitcher of water in both and in that cabinet over there are a few bottles of beer and harder stuff...must be a perk of the car."

-Jess nodded, his eyes surveying their temporary domain, "It was more than I anticipated with goin' to Missoula.
+Shade nodded, his eyes surveying their temporary domain, "It was more than I anticipated with goin' to Missoula.
 Rail to the territory has been added since I left.
 I was rather surprised there was anything this nice going that way."
 Using the toe of his boot, he tilted the chair back precariously on two legs.
 "Conductor said it'd take us somewhere between forty and forty-five hours to reach Missoula, what with stops for passengers and water, freight loading, and unloading."
 He went quiet for a moment, his mind calculating the journey, "Then a two or three day ride up to Kalispell so with resting up a day in the city and gathering supplies, we should be at the ranch well ahead of the expiration of the injunction."

 Cantrell nodded.
 "That sounds good...you think they'll keep trying to stop us?
 If they keep on, we'll have some good grounds for charges against the attorney trying to take your land."

-"If either of us is left to press charges," Jess stated in a dry tone.
+"If either of us is left to press charges," Shade stated in a dry tone.
 "They came mighty close to ventilating your hide at Crippled Horse, and I don't want to be the next one."
 He lifted an eyebrow at Quentin, "Either way I think we can provide grounds enough to offset Tyndall's objections."

 "They got lucky because I was not expecting them to actually go so far as to physically kill us..."
 Cantrell leaned back in his chair. "...from now on we play by their rules.
 Someone starts something with us, they don't walk away."

-Jess frowned slightly as he lowered the chair, so all four legs rested on the floor of the coach.
+Shade frowned slightly as he lowered the chair, so all four legs rested on the floor of the coach.
 "The man I roughed up back at the pass said that someone was noising it around Jackson that two special couriers for Wells Fargo would be riding in with a large payroll.
 They described our horses and us, even said we'd be hitting the Montana Trail.
 They want us dead, Quent, they just don't want anyone else to figure out it was murder."

 Cantrell folded the newspaper closed.
 "Our best bet is to move as fast as possible.
 The more we stop, the more chances they get.
 The closer to home we get the more desperate they will get.
 I suspect we both shouldn't sleep at the same time.
 It would not take much work to figure out what train we're taking."

-"We'll stop as little as possible after we get to Missoula," Jess paused and uttered a short, sharp sound that was halfway between a snort and a laugh.
+"We'll stop as little as possible after we get to Missoula," Shade paused and uttered a short, sharp sound that was halfway between a snort and a laugh.
 He indicated the train, "Less than five years ago, none of this existed.
 You traveled to Montana territory by foot, on horseback or in a wagon.
 There were some steamboats that ran the Missouri River, and I heard they put in a steamboat at Poison on the south shore of Flathead Lake that runs to the north shore."
 He looked over at Quentin, "In fact, Kalispell didn't exist until 1872.
 Before that, it was part of the old Fort Kalispell trading settlement.
 Gold sure changes things in a hurry."

-Jess stopped speaking again, turning his attention to the floor of the private train car.
+Shade stopped speaking again, turning his attention to the floor of the private train car.
 His eyes traced the intricate cream and gold pattern on the thick carpet.
 He finally looked up at Quentin again, "Do you remember the first man you killed outside the war?"

-Quentin had been in the middle of taking a drink of tea when Jess spoke.
+Quentin had been in the middle of taking a drink of tea when Shade spoke.
 The motion had stopped for a few seconds before he set the cup back down.
 Quentin let his hand rest beside the cup, fingers drummed once before he spoke.
 "I do...one year after I signed my parole..."
 Cantrell's eyes got a little bit unfocused as his mind's eye watched the event unfold. "...I was on my way out west after giving up on rebuilding anything in Charleston.
 I stopped in St. Louis to spend a few days and got into a card game.
 It seemed friendly enough.
 The place was as nice as it gets in St. Louis.
 Anyway...I had made good progress at cleaning two of the men at the table out and one of them...he was already drunk and just got angrier the longer he played.
 He suddenly stood up and called me a coward.
 I called him a liar and gave him a chance to apologize.
 He...decided not to apologize and went for his gun.
 He probably would have been way too slow sober, but from that distance, he might have gotten lucky."

 Cantrell smiled "I wasn't wearing this yet..." his hand tapped his Colt under his left arm. "...so I kicked my chair back into the floor and shot him with my pistol that was still in my holster.
 I never tried to draw it...just shot him down the side of my leg."
 The ex-soldier exhaled.
 "It was a little comical.
 He missed me twice from that distance, and I missed him once.
 I guess it was just luck that my second shot hit square.
 He went down, and I was finally able to crawl to my feet.
 He died...but it took a few minutes.
 I got to stand there and watch him while someone fetched the sheriff and the doctor."